Hunkar Begendi With Beef

-Last year when I visited Greece, I took a side-trip to Istanbul (Constantinople).
+When I visited Greece in the past, I’ve taken side-trips to Istanbul (Constantinople).
 The city to this day is the center of Greek-Orthodoxy and the Patriarchate is situated there.

 One of the most interesting experiences during my trip there was to try out many of the dishes being offered up by the Turks.
 Many dishes were similar to Greek dishes and some were not.